Tax Management India. Com

 X X X X Extracts X X X X

-..... such proceedings.
+..... jurisdiction or authority to start such proceedings.
 The argument in support of this contention is two-fold: (1) that section 34 of the Mysore Income-tax Act stood repealed on and from 1st April, 1950, and that therefore the notice issued under that section by the Income-tax Officer after its repeal was without authority, and (2) that even otherwise, the agreement made between the President of India and the Rajpramukh of Mysore on 2nd February, 1950, under article 278 of the Constitution of India forbade the initiation of such proceedings.
 It would be necessary to state certain admitted facts to understand and appreciate the contentions put forward on either side.
-A Committee known as the Indian States Finances Enquiry Committee was appointed by the Union Government to examine and report among other matters- (a) on the desirability of integrating Federal Finance in Indian States and Union of States with that of the rest of India for the purpose of establishing a uniform system of Federal Finance throughout what then was the Dominion of India; and (b) as regards the legislative ground work and the administrative organisation necessary for the imposition, assessment and collection of Federal taxes.
-T .....
+A Committee known as the Indian States Finances Enquiry Committee was appointed by the Union Government to examine and report among other matters- (a) on the desirability of integrating Federal Finance in Indian States and Union of States with that of the rest of India for the purpose of establishing a uniform system of Federal Finance throughout what then was the Dominion of India; and (b) as regards the legislative ground work and the administrative organisation necessary for the imposition, assessment and col .....

 X X X X Extracts X X X X